instructure/canvas-lms/doc/working_with_webpack.md

 ### Running js tests with webpack

-Lets say you are working on the “dashboard_cards” feature, just run:
+Let's say you are working on the “dashboard_cards” feature, just run:
  `yarn run jspec-watch spec/javascripts/jsx/dashboard_card` While you write code and it will have a watcher that catches any changes and re-runs just the dashboard_card specs if you save any